atk14/Atk14/README.md

   * tools for parsing YAML and XML and so on

 ATK14 requires UNIX environment, PHP 7.1 or newer and Postgresql as a database engine.

+In the production environment, the Apache web server with mod_rewrite enabled is required.

 ### Installation